SingleManTH/agiletoolkit.org/docs/overview/application.md

 ## The Class Hierarchy

-In order to implement the [Composability](/TODO) and [Extensibility](/TODO) that make Agile Toolkit so productive we need to provide every object with a number of common features.
+To implement the [Composability](/TODO) and [Extensibility](/TODO) that make Agile Toolkit so productive we need to provide every object with a number of common features.

 So at the top of the class hierarchy is `AbstractObject`, which primarily handles the creation, naming and initialization of objects.